alibaba/innodb-java-reader/README.md

 ## 9 Future works

 * Support MySQL 8.0 newly introduced LOB page.
-* Support multiple columns primary key and default 6 bytes ROW ID if no primary key is defined by user.
 * Look up and range query by secondary key.
 * Load table metadata from system tablespace.
-* Make innodb-java-reader more SQL-like, in other words, DML operations can be expressed in SQL language, the library can work as a prototype to do some simple optimization and generate the physical execution plan, then it will leverage the reader APIs to read tablespace.